Livno cheese

-The Livno cheese (Livanjski sir/Ливањски сир) is a cheese first produced in the 19th century in the area of Livno, Bosnia and Herzegovina.
+The Livno cheese (Livanjski sir/Ливањски сир) is a cheese first produced in the 19th century in the area of Livno, Bosnia and Herzegovina, where the cheese gets its name.

-The Livno cheese is produced on the basis of French technology of making the Gruyère cheese.
-Originally, it was made from sheep's milk and nowadays it is mainly made from a mixture of sheep's and cow's milk.
+The Livno cheese is produced based on French technology of making the Gruyère cheese.
+Originally, it was made from sheep's milk, nowadays, it is mainly made from a mixture of sheep's and cow's milk.
 Its maturation period is between 60 and 66 days in a controlled environment.
-The flavor is robust, and in more aged cheeses the taste is slightly tangy.
+The flavor is robust, and in cheeses that have aged longer, it has a slightly tangy taste.
 The largest producers are Mljekara Livno and Lura Dairy d.o.o.
 Livno, with a yearly production exceeding 500 metric tons.